1973 Football League Cup final

 The 1973 Football League Cup Final was held on 3 March 1973 and was won by Tottenham Hotspur.
 Spurs beat Norwich City 1–0 at the old Wembley.
+After 12 different teams had won the League Cup in its first 12 seasons, Spurs became the first team to win the competition for a second time.

 Match

 Summary

 The only goal of the game was scored by substitute Ralph Coates in the 72nd minute with a low right foot shot to the left corner of the net from just outside the penalty area.